test-kitchen/kitchen-google/README.md

 ### `network`

-GCE network that instance will be attached to; default: `default`
+GCE network that instance will be attached to; default: `default`.

+**Windows instances.** The default network does not permit WinRM connections.
+You'll need to specify a network that allows WinRM so that Test Kitchen can connect to these instances.

 ### `network_project`